franbel/Air_transp_occ_data/readme.txt

 Started classification, issues with object class and slicing, 'too many indexes', need to encode and run RFC

+Help needed with the Geomap, coordinates not falling in place, false N and W bugging the df coordinates!!!

 Pending graphs

 	- Accidents happening at the same location and fatalities/weekdays